antmicro/lazyrun/README.md

 git clone https://github.com/antmicro/lazyrun
 ```

 Lazyrun uses [Podman](https://podman.io/) under the hood for rootless, deamonless containers.
-Unfortunately the official [static build docs don't work](https://podman.io/getting-started/installation#static-build) - we should most likely suggest a fix.

-But you can get Podman as a static binary e.g. [from its official CI](https://cirrus-ci.com/task/5125306349518848) or the [releases](https://github.com/antmicro/lazyrun/releases/download/0.1/podman).
+Docker can also be used as a replacement.
+See [the official Podman docs](https://podman.io/getting-started/installation) for installation instructions.

-Basically, lazyrun itself will tell you if you don't have Podman and how to
-download it in that case.
+Basically, lazyrun itself will tell you if you don't have Podman and how to get it in that case.
-Preferably, build a static binary from it as outlined below.

 ### Building a static binary